cirosantilli/media-gen/readme.md

 what this repo does is to factor out the common boilerplate such as:

 - all *media-gen plugins* will be made with a single make
-- the `install.sh` script helps on the installation of media-gen plugins
+- the `install` script helps on the installation of media-gen plugins

 ## install plugin with media-gen